telerik/document-processing-docs/libraries/radpdfprocessing/cross-platform/images.md

     {{endregion}}

->note A complete SDK example could be found on our [GitHub repository](https://github.com/telerik/document-processing-sdk/tree/master/PdfProcessing/CustomJpegImageConverter).
+>note A complete SDK example of a custom implementation JpegImageConverterBase is available on our [GitHub repository](https://github.com/telerik/document-processing-sdk/tree/master/PdfProcessing/CustomJpegImageConverter).